maxramirez84/redcap-email-notifications-module/README.md

 with the capacity of defining when she wants to send the notifications.
 E.g. notify me **how many** records were created during the **last week** on **Fridays at 18:00**.

+2. **Log the action of notifying**: write a project log just after the email notification has been sent.

 ## Contributing

 As far as this is a one-person repository, the branching model used is the simplest function model.
 I.e. two long-living